 Since an epic meal deserves an epic journey, we decided to visit Albi France as part of our Maison Bras getaway from Lyon.

 It’s a pleasure to hop on France’s network of TGV trains and travel to and from many destinations including Paris, Lyon, Marseille and Strasbourg.
 Traveling on high-speed rail is easy, fast and comfortable.

 However, even in France, there are times when travelers want to hit the road, rent a car and traverse the countryside.
 Popular French road trips include the Loire Valley, the South of France and Western France.

-Located in the picturesque central French region of Aubrac, Maison Bras presents a formidable journey for food lovers.
+Located in the picturesque central French region of Aubrac, Maison Bras presents a formidable journey for French food and dessert lovers.
 Getting to the restaurant isn’t easy though.
 Trains don’t travel to nearby Laguiole.
 Rodez, the closest city to Bras, is five hours by rail from Paris.
 Buses to Laguiole only leave once a day from Rodez.